freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/sorting-algorithms-bead-sort.md

 ## Description
 <section id='description'>
-Sort an array of positive integers using the <a href="https://en.wikipedia.org/wiki/Bead_sort">Bead Sort Algorithm</a>.
+Sort an array of positive integers using the <a href="https://en.wikipedia.org/wiki/Bead_sort" target="_blank">Bead Sort Algorithm</a>.
 A  <i>bead sort</i>  is also known as a  <i>gravity sort</i>.
-Algorithm has  O(S),  where  S  is the sum of the integers in the input set:  Each bead is moved individually.
+The algorithm has  O(S),  where  S  is the sum of the integers in the input set:  Each bead is moved individually.
 This is the case when bead sort is implemented without a mechanism to assist in finding empty spaces below the beads, such as in software implementations.
 </section>